jellyfin-archive/jellyfin-docs/general/administration/connectivity.md

 1. When setting a new Base URL (i.e. from `/` to `/baseurl`) or changing a Base URL (i.e. from `/baseurl` to `/newbaseurl`), the Jellyfin web server will automatically handle redirects to avoid displaying users invalid pages.
 For instance, accessing a server with a Base URL of `/jellyfin` on the `/` path will automatically append the `/jellyfin` Base URL.
 However, entirely removing a Base URL (i.e. from `/baseurl` to `/`, an empty value in the configuration) will not - all URLs with the old Base URL path will become invalid and throw 404 errors.
 This should be kept in mind when removing an existing Base URL.

-2. Client applications generally, for now, do not handle the Base URL redirects explicitly.
+2. Client applications generally, for now, do not handle the Base URL redirects implicitly.
 Therefore, for instance in the Android app, the `Host` setting *must* include the BaseURL as well (e.g. `http://myserver:8096/baseurl`), or the connection will fail.

 3. Any reverse proxy configurations must be updated to handle a new Base URL.
 Generally, passing `/` back to the Jellyfin instance will work fine in all cases and the paths will be normalized, and this is the standard configuration in our examples.
 Keep this in mind however when doing more advanced routing.